7nolikov/7nolikov.github.io/7nolikov/content/notes/conventional-commits.md

 [optional <footer(s)>]
 ```

-Type: fix, feat or BREAKING CHANGE, etc.
+**Type**: fix, feat or BREAKING CHANGE, etc.

 Here you can find more information about Conventional Commits:

 [conventionalcommits.org](https://www.conventionalcommits.org)

-Also, tooling available for enforcing this specification:
+Also, tooling available for enforcing this specification, like vscode extensions:

 [conventionalcommits.org/en/about/#tooling-for-conventional-commits](https://www.conventionalcommits.org/en/about/#tooling-for-conventional-commits)